Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 Adhering to Signage, Social Distancing Directions

-Students should follow all signage related to entry and exit, hallway traffic flows, etc. All buildings will include signage about expectations for entry, behavior during entry, and so forth.
+Students should follow all signage related to entry and exit.
+All buildings will include signage about expectations for entry, behavior during entry, and so forth.

 Additionally, students should wash their hands or use hand sanitizer immediately upon entering a building and frequently throughout the day.

 Employees are responsible for daily self-checks, with the recognition that our self-regulation and personal responsibility will play a significant role in keeping the college community safe.
 Employees should use the CDC’s COVID-19 Screening Checklist and should stay home if sick.
 As always, employees should report to their immediate supervisor.

 The college also expects that employees will self-disclose to the Director of Human Resources – Melonie Weathers (firstname.lastname@example.org or 336.386.3207) if they have been diagnosed with COVID-19 or if they have been in direct contact with anyone diagnosed with COVID-19.

 In the event employees must leave due to symptoms and/or fever and they do not have immediate transportation, SCC will provide a designated isolation area: T-building breezeway, floor level.
 Employees will be escorted to the isolation area by designated college officials and will be provided a face covering.
 They must remain in the isolation area until transportation arrives.
 The Director of Human Resources will provide appropriate guidance for any employee who exhibits signs of COVID-19, including information about when the employee may return and under what conditions.